sgibson91/binderhub-deploy/README.md

   },
   "binderhub": {
-    "name": "",           // Name of your BinderHub "version": "",        // Helm chart version to deploy, should be 0.2.0-<commit-hash>
+    "name": "",           // Name of your BinderHub "version": ""         // Helm chart version to deploy, should be 0.2.0-<commit-hash>
-    "contact_email": ""   // Email for letsencrypt https certificate.
-CANNOT be left blank.
   },
   "docker": {
     "username": null,     // Docker username (can be supplied at runtime)